pagand/Eco-Light/README.md

 # EcoLight

-EcoLight is a ecosystem friendly RL appraoch for traffic control signal.
+EcoLight is a ecosystem friendly DRL appraoch for traffic control signal.
 The code is based on [SUMO-RL](https://github.com/LucasAlegre/sumo-rl)

 More information: https://upaspro.com/ecolight/